nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Replace references of <u>finding patients (UC03P)</u> with <u>finding doctors (UC03D)</u>

 **Use case: UC06P Editing the remark of a patient** <br>
-**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

 1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
+2. Receptionist shows the list of relevant patients.
-2. Receptionist requests to edit the remark of a specific person in the list
+3. Receptionist requests to edit the remark of a specific person in the list
-3. PlannerMD edits the remark which is reflected immediately in the list
+4. PlannerMD edits the remark which is reflected immediately in the list

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The list is empty.

   Use case ends.

-* 2a.
+* 3a.
 The given index is invalid.

-    * 2a1.
+    * 3a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

 **Use case: UC06D Editing the remark of a patient** <br>
-**Precondition:** PlannerMD is displaying the doctor tab.

 Same as UC06P but with the following changes:
 * Replace references of patients with doctors